 Related: How To Be A Rockstar Freelancer

-Reason #6: You could work in an outpatient surgery center.
+Rejecting the reasons not to retire early #6: You could work in an outpatient surgery center.

 This thought comes from the idea that if you don’t love your job, change your job.
 The worst aspect of my current job is living life tethered to a pager, which is how I spend 20% of my days and nights.
 I am at the beck and call of every surgeon, nurse, ER doc, and laboring mom-to-be in the hospital.
 I must remain available at short notice for stretches ranging from 24-hours on a weekday, 72 hours on a normal weekend, and up to 120 hours over a long holiday weekend.